SolarWinds (NYSE:SWI) Updates FY 2022 Earnings Guidance

-A number of analysts have recently commented on SWI shares.
-Truist Financial cut their target price on shares of SolarWinds from $15.00 to $10.00 in a research note on Wednesday, August 3rd.
-Morgan Stanley reduced their target price on SolarWinds from $12.00 to $11.00 and set an equal weight rating for the company in a report on Friday.
-The Goldman Sachs Group lowered their price target on SolarWinds from $12.00 to $10.50 and set a sell rating on the stock in a research note on Friday.
-Royal Bank of Canada reduced their price objective on SolarWinds from $14.00 to $12.00 and set a sector perform rating for the company in a research note on Wednesday, August 3rd.
-Finally, Robert W. Baird lowered their target price on shares of SolarWinds to $12.00 in a research note on Tuesday, August 9th.
-One research analyst has rated the stock with a sell rating, four have assigned a hold rating and one has given a buy rating to the company’s stock.
-According to MarketBeat, SolarWinds has an average rating of Hold and an average price target of $11.92.
+A number of equities analysts have recently commented on SWI shares.
+Royal Bank of Canada cut their price objective on shares of SolarWinds from $14.00 to $12.00 and set a sector perform rating for the company in a research report on Wednesday, August 3rd.
+Morgan Stanley cut their price objective on shares of SolarWinds from $12.00 to $11.00 and set an equal weight rating for the company in a research report on Friday, November 4th.
+Truist Financial cut their price objective on shares of SolarWinds from $15.00 to $10.00 in a research report on Wednesday, August 3rd.
+The Goldman Sachs Group cut their price objective on shares of SolarWinds from $12.00 to $10.50 and set a sell rating for the company in a research report on Friday, November 4th.
+Finally, Robert W. Baird cut their price objective on shares of SolarWinds to $12.00 in a research report on Tuesday, August 9th.
+One investment analyst has rated the stock with a sell rating and four have given a hold rating to the stock.
+According to data from MarketBeat, the company has a consensus rating of Hold and a consensus price target of $11.92.

 Institutional Inflows and Outflows